gpropf/clarity/README.md

 ### Terminology ###

 **Node**
 : a single GUI element generally created using a node factory.
-Usually, but not necessarily, contains a C++ pointer to some part of the data model.
+Nodes contains a C++ pointer whose type is determined by the template parameter.
+Note that the pointer can be null but its type will be used to determine how data is handled in that node.

 **Node Factory**
 : Due to the large number of factors that come into play in creating nodes, we set up factory objects (using the CLNodeFactory class) that store certain persistent parameters relevant to setting up nodes.
 The most important of these parameters are the template parameters that determine the C++ data types of the underlying data.